Reorder point

-The reorder point (ROP) is the level of inventory which triggers an action to replenish that particular inventory stock.
+The reorder point (ROP), also reorder level (ROL) or "optimal re-order level", is the level of inventory which triggers an action to replenish that particular inventory.
 It is a minimum amount of an item which a firm holds in stock, such that, when stock falls to this amount, the item must be reordered.
 It is normally calculated as the forecast usage during the replenishment lead time plus safety stock.
-In the EOQ (Economic Order Quantity) model, it was assumed that there is no time lag between ordering and procuring of materials.
+In the EOQ (economic order quantity) model, it was assumed that there is no time lag between ordering and receipt of materials.

-Continuous Review System
+Continuous review system

 The reorder point for replenishment of stock occurs when the level of inventory drops down to zero.
-In view of instantaneous replenishment of stock the level of inventory jumps to the original level from zero level.

-In real life situations one never encounters a zero lead time.
-There is always a time lag from the date of placing an order for material and the date on which materials are received.
-As a result the reorder point is always higher than zero, and if the firm places the order when the inventory reaches the reorder point, the new goods will arrive before the firm runs out of goods to sell.
+In a model with instantaneous replenishment of stock the level of inventory jumps to the original level from zero level.
+In real life situations there is never a zero lead time: there is always a time lag from the date of placing an order for material to the date on which materials are received.
+As a result, the reorder point is always higher than zero, and if the firm places the order when the inventory reaches the reorder point, the new goods will arrive before the firm runs out of goods to sell.
 The decision on how much stock to hold is generally referred to as the order point problem, that is, how low should the inventory be depleted before it is reordered.

-The two factors that determine the appropriate order point are the delivery time stock which is the Inventory needed during the lead time (i.e., the difference between the order date and the receipt of the inventory ordered) and the safety stock which is the minimum level of inventory that is held as a protection against shortages due to fluctuations in demand.
+The two factors that determine the appropriate order point are the delivery time stock, which is the inventory needed during the lead time (i.e., the difference between the order date and the receipt of the inventory ordered), and the safety stock, which is the minimum level of inventory that is held as a protection against shortages due to fluctuations in demand.